idevfr/Avoca/README.md

-Avoca-a website for a comapany that sells avocado oil Technologies used to build this project:
+Avoca-a website for a comapany that sells avocado oil................
+Technologies used to build this project:
 (React,Tailwind-css)
 steps to follow for see locally